The shop has helped people through difficult circumstances: marriage break up, divorce, unemployment, bereavement.

-It can be a pretty bad situation when people don’t know where to turn.
-A lot of organisations out there can offer assistance.
+But, there are a lot of organisations out there can offer assistance.
 The main thing is biting the bullet and asking.

 We offer practical help and will supply anyone who comes in with whatever we have.

 There has been occasions where we actually went out and purchased fridges, washing machines, cookers.
-Again, with whatever money the shop is bringing in.
+Again, that is from whatever money the shop is bringing in.

 You definitely get more satisfaction from helping someone who needs it, rather than selling something for a few pounds.